-(cf. 0460 - Local Control and Accountability Plan)

-7. A statement that the district will post a standardized notice of the educational rights and graduation requirements of foster youth, homeless students, children of military families, and former juvenile court school students now enrolled in the district, children of military families, migrant students, and immigrant students enrolled in a newcomer program, as specified in Education Code 48645.7, 48853, 48853.5, 49069.5, 51225.1, and 51225.2, and the complaint process-

 '''

-(cf. 6173 - Education for Homeless Children)

-(cf. 6173.1 - Education for Foster Youth)

-(cf. 6173.2 - Education of Children of Military Families)

-(cf. 6173.3 - Education for Juvenile Court School Students)
+¶

+(cf. 0460 - Local Control and Accountability Plan)¶

-(cf. 6175 - Migrant Education Program)
+(cf. 3260 - Fees and Charges)

 '''

+7. A statement that the district will post a standardized notice of the educational rights of foster youth, homeless students, former juvenile court school students now enrolled in the district, children of military families, migrant students, and immigrant students enrolled in a newcomer program, as specified in Education Code 48853, 48853.5, 49069.5, 51225.1, and 51225.2, and the complaint process.

+'''

+¶ (cf. 6173 - Education for Homeless Children)¶ (cf. 6173.1 - Education for Foster Youth)¶ (cf. 6173.2 - Education of Children of Military Families)¶ (cf. 6173.3 - Education for Juvenile Court School Students)¶ (cf. 6175 - Migrant Education Program)

+'''

 - 8. A statement that complaints will be investigated in accordance with the district's UCP and a written decision will be sent to the complainant within 60 days from the receipt of the complaint unless this time period is extended by written agreement of the complainant - 9.
-A statement that, for programs within the scope of the UCP as specified in the accompanying Board policy, the complainant has a right to appeal the district's investigation report to the California Department of Education (CDE) by filing a written appeal, including a copy of the original complaint and the district's decision, within 30 calendar days of receiving the district's decision
+A statement that, for programs within the scope of the UCP as specified in the accompanying Board policy, the complainant has a right to appeal the district's investigation report to CDE for programs within the scope of the UCPthe California Department of Education (CDE) by filing a written appeal, including a copy of the original complaint and the district's decision, within 1530 calendar days of receiving the district's decision

-- 10. A statement advising the complainant of any civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal laws prohibiting discrimination, harassment, intimidation, or bullying, if applicable - 11.
+- 10. A statement advising the complainant of any civil law remedies, including, but not limited to, injunctions, restraining orders, or other remedies or orders that may be available under state or federal anti-discrimination lawslaws prohibiting discrimination, harassment, intimidation, or bullying, if applicable - 11.
 A statement that copies of the district's UCP are available free of charge

-The annual notification, the complete contact information of the compliance officer(s), and information related to Title IX as required pursuant to Education Code 221.61221.6 shall be posted on the district websiteand district school websites and may be provided through district-supported social media, if available=.
+The annual notification, complete contact information of the compliance officer(s), and information related to Title IX as required pursuant to Education Code 221.61 shall be posted on the district website and may be provided through district-supported social media, if available.

-'''

-(cf. 1113 - District and School Web Sites)

-(cf. 1114 - District-Sponsored Social Media)
+(cf. 1113 - District and School Websites)¶ (cf. 1114 - District-Sponsored Social Media)

-'''